Maine has yet to legalize sports betting. That said, the state has come about as close as it possibly could to doing so.

 Latest legislative efforts

-Sports betting was back on the table in 2021 when state Sen. Louis Luchini introduced LD 1352.
+Legal sports gambling in Maine was back on the table in 2021 when state Sen. Louis Luchini introduced LD 1352.
 The bill closely resembled the one previously passed by legislators and blocked by Mills.

 Once again, the legislation would authorize both online and retail sportsbooks in the state.
 The tax rate of 10% on retail revenue and 16% on online remained the same.
 The bill again set the licensing fees at $2,000 for retail and $20,000 for mobile.